iRubeel/BritishAirways-Analysis/README.md

-# British Airways Data Science Intern Job Simulation
+# British Airways Data Science Analysis

 ## Overview
 This repository contains my work for the British Airways Data Science Internship job simulation.
 During this simulation, I had the opportunity to apply my data science skills to real-world problems in the aviation industry.
 The tasks I completed as part of this simulation are as follows: